kristinemlarson/gnssrefl/tests/smm3_use.md

 These azimuths are the "quiet" areas for making scientific measurements Summit Camp.
 To keep the reflection zones quite large - I only opted to only use data from 5-15 degree elevation angles.
 This will make the amplitudes of the peaks in the periodogram larger, so I also set the required amplitude to 15.
+I also removed the Galileo signals from the json since they are not in the RINEX files I am using.
 [Sample json](smm3.json)

 Make daily SNR files: